lextm/jekyll-theme-chirpy/_posts/2007-10-14-naming-a-product.md

 permalink: /naming-a-product-66116a87099c
 excerpt_separator: <!--more-->
 ---
 Sometimes it is funny to see how people name products.
-Yes, if you are not a programmer, what you will think of the relationship among them when you read these names — Silverlight, Moonlight, and Flash?
+Yes, if you are not a programmer, what you will think of the relationship among them when you read these names of Silverlight, Moonlight, and Flash?
 <!--more-->

 > a Flash is Silver light.